lucyjm/MTM/README.md

 This work was performed by Lucy Meyer as part of her work at SkyTruth.

 ## Background
 This reposiory contains four scripts that are numbered by the order they were executed, followed by an underscore and the title of the script.
-The function of these tools are to evaluate the accuracy of mining classification using Google Earth Enginge and Sentinel-2 imagery.
+The function of these tools are to evaluate the accuracy of mining classification using Google Earth Engine and Sentinel-2 imagery.
 In addition, the basis of this work was to determine whether high-resolution imagery yields more accurate results than lower resolution imagery.

 This study continues the research performed by a collaborative group from SkyTruth, Appalachian Voices, and Duke University.
 In July 2018, the group published a paper in the Open Access journal PLOS ONE called, “ Mapping the yearly extent of surface coal mining in Central Appalachia using Landsat and Google Earth Engine.”
 The original paper provided the first comprehensive map of annual surface coal mining extent in Central Appalachia from 1985 through 2015 using Google Earth Engine and Landsat imagery (Pericak et al., 2018 ).
 My research furthers he original, not only by updating the region’s yearly mining extent from 2016 to 2018 using Sentinel-2 imagery, but by executing an adapted F-mask cloud masking algorithm (developed by Frantz et al., 2018).